AdoriZahard/hi3er/docs/index.md

 ####<p align="center">Vill-V - Signet of Helix (1st Core)</p>

 !!! note
-    Ideal course of build up: 3 Ego Start (Facade + Sleight into Reversal), V-V's Spider Web or Pendulum F3, then finish V-V 2nd Core by F4, grab V-V's Puppetry by F5, go shop and swap Falling in Past Light for Boundless Logos, get Drama (if possible) or get Mobius' Entwined [P] or Lip Poison [E] and Hua's Elem Breach & Kalpas TDM, proceed to finish Mobius 1st Core by F7
+    Ideal course of build up: 3 Ego Start (Facade + Sleight into Reversal), V-V's Spider Web or Pendulum F3, then finish V-V 1st Core by F4, go shop by F5, use 3* Remembrance Sigil Abuse to try and get Kalpas TDM and Phys/Elem DMG at +2 and Griseo Red and Yellow Paint, then finish Kalpas 2nd Core by F6 and finish Griseo 2nd Core by F7 Double.

 Signet | Priority
 - | :----: